Moscow–Peking: History

-The lyrics of Moscow-Peking were written in 1949 by Mikhail Vershinin for publication as a poem in a state-run magazine.
+The lyrics of "Moscow–Peking" were written in 1949 by Mikhail Vershinin for publication as a poem in a state-run magazine.
 According to an interview by Izvestia, Vershinin was serving a sentence in a forced labour camp at the time that he wrote the poem, and wrote it in exchange for the reduction of his sentence.
-By chance, composer Vano Muradeli read Vershinin's poem and decided commit it to music, commemorating both the 70th birthday of Joseph Stalin as well as the foundation of the People's Republic of China.
-The original version of the song also directly referenced Stalin, although this lyric was replaced after the ascension of Khrushchev.
-Before the Sino-Soviet Split, the song was used frequently at state events, in particular those involving China.
+By chance, composer Vano Muradeli read Vershinin's poem and decided to commit it to music, commemorating both the 70th birthday of Joseph Stalin as well as the foundation of the People's Republic of China.
+The original version of the song also directly referenced Stalin, although this lyric was replaced after the ascension of Nikita Khrushchev.
+Before the Sino-Soviet split, the song was used frequently at state events, in particular those involving China.
 The song was also played personally for Mao Zedong by the Alexandrov Ensemble during a tour of Beijing, a showing which sufficiently impressed Mao to the point of asking to meet the composer.
-Stalin was also known to be partial to the song, and awarded Vano Muradeli a Stalin Prize.
-After the Sino-Soviet Split, the song was rarely heard, due to it being considered politically unacceptable.
+Stalin was also known to be partial to the song and awarded Vano Muradeli the Stalin Prize, 2nd class, in 1951.
+After the Sino-Soviet split, the song was rarely heard, due to it being considered politically unacceptable.